hay/dataknead/README.md

 ```

 ## Extending dataknead
 You can write your own loaders to read and write other formats than the default ones (`csv`, `json` and `txt`).
-For an example take a look at the [example](https://github.com/hay/dataknead/blob/master/tests/excel_example.py) for loading Excel files.
+For an example take a look at the [Excel example](https://github.com/hay/dataknead/blob/master/tests/excel_example.py) and the [XML example](https://github.com/hay/dataknead/blob/master/tests/xml_example.py).

 ## Performance
 Performance drawbacks should be negligible.
 See [this small performance test](https://github.com/hay/dataknead/blob/master/tests/performance_test.py).